 It starts to sink in.
-Not only am I alive, but I did it.
+Not only am I alive, but I've done it.
 I've slain a dragon.

 "Here."
 He plunks something down on the bedside table.
-"Duncan pulled this off the beastie.
+"Duncan pulled this off the dragon.
 Thought you might want to keep it."

 I look at the object, a scale, one of the smaller ones, about the size of my eye.

 "Thank you," I mutter.
 "Didn't even think to claim anything afterwards."

 "Who could blame you?
 Duncan said he found pieces of your belt caught in its throat?"